iterative/cml/README.md

 CML and Vega-Lite package installation require the NodeJS package manager (`npm`) which ships with NodeJS.
 Installation instructions are below.

-### Install NodeJS in GitHub
+#### Install NodeJS

-This is probably not necessary when using GitHub's default containers or one of CML's Docker containers.
+- **GitHub**: This is probably not necessary when using GitHub's default containers or one of CML's Docker containers.
 Self-hosted runners may need to use a set up action to install NodeJS:

 ```bash
 uses: actions/setup-node@v2